FLA’s Unique Position

 Why That’s Important

-At FLA, we understand that forestland is essential to your family’s economic prosperity, heritage, and legacy.
-We are committed to preserving America’s tradition of private forest ownership, promoting the importance of forest resources, and securing a legacy that can be passed to the next generation.
+We understand that forestland is essential to your economic prosperity, heritage, and legacy.
+We are committed to safeguarding private forest ownership, promoting the importance of forest resources, and securing a legacy that can be passed to the next generation.

 Who We Represent